mar-wir/smooth_percolation_workflow/README.md

 Tested on Linux Ubuntu 24.04

 1. [Ollama](https://ollama.com/download).
 Runs on the standard port.
-For the "Audio to Note" and "LLM Automization" functionality, you can use any model you like.
+For the "Audio to Note" and "LLM Atomization" functionality, you can use any model you like.
 For the "Insert Image Interpretation" functionality, you need any verion of [LLaVA](https://ollama.com/library/llava)
 2. [Vox-Box](https://github.com/gpustack/vox-box): Basically `pip install vox-box`.
 Test the basic utility via curl before using inside Obsidian e.g.
 ```bash
 curl https://localhost/v1/audio/transcriptions \